Jaded-Encoding-Thaumaturgy/wobbly-guide/src/gettingstarted/primer.md

 ![A classic example of 3:2 pulldown](imgs/3_2_pulldown.png)

-Other forms of pulldown exist, but 3:2 pulldown is the most well-known pattern.
+Other forms of pulldown exist as well, but 3:2 pulldown is the most well-known pattern for NTSC sources.
-The only exception may be PAL DVDs, but due to the nature of trying to fit 23.976 → 25 being so difficult, these will often be a lot harder to undo
+For PAL video,
-(and more crucially,
+different patterns will be required to fit 23.976 → 25 framerates (and crucially,
-Wobbly does not currently offer support for these kinds of patterns).
+Wobbly does not currently offer support for the kinds of patterns used for PAL video).

 ## Telecining vs. Interlacing